Jean Daniélou: Priesthood, episcopate and cardinalate

 During World War II, Daniélou served with the Air Force in 1939–1940.
 With the fall of France to Nazi Germany he was returned to civilian life and began doctoral studies, completing in 1942 his thesis on the spiritual doctrine of Gregory of Nyssa.
 He was then appointed chaplain to the female section of the École Normale Supérieure, at Sèvres.
-He spent most of his time on research in patristics, and became, with Henri de Lubac one of the founders of the Sources Chrétiennes book series.
+He spent most of his time on research in patristics, and he became, together with Henri de Lubac, one of the founders of the Sources Chrétiennes book series.
 In 1944 he was named Professor of Early Christian History at the Institut Catholique de Paris, later becoming dean there.
 Beginning in the 1950s he produced several historical studies which included The Bible and the Liturgy, The Lord of History, and From Shadows to Reality that furnished background for the development of Covenantal Theology.

 Thoroughly grounded in the Fathers of the Church, who worked from Scripture, Daniélou generally avoided the neo-Thomistic terminology and approach and used a more relational vocabulary, emphasizing our self-gift in response to God's gift in Jesus Christ, with the gradual unveiling of the Trinitarian life in history.

 Pope John XXIII appointed Daniélou a peritus of the Second Vatican Council.
 In 1969 Pope Paul VI made him a cardinal.
 As a result, he was ordained to the episcopal titular see of Taormina, and assigned the title of Cardinal-Deacon of San Saba, a Jesuit-run parish in Rome.
-Rather like his theology professor Henri de Lubac Daniélou twice refused the cardinalate but he eventually accepted at the insistence of Paul VI.
-He was elected to the Académie Française on 9 November 1972, to succeed Cardinal Eugène Tisserant.
+Rather like his theology professor Henri de Lubac, Daniélou twice refused the cardinalate but eventually accepted at the insistence of Paul VI.
+He was elected to the Académie Française on 9 November 1972 to succeed Cardinal Eugène Tisserant.